 Our Mission: BEC Group were initially approached by Simple Design Works to work on a design for manufacture for a golfing aid project.
 Mitchell Bligh developed the concept of the V Plane golfing aid as a keen golfer himself, to help with short-game training.
 To design the aid, Mitchell worked with esteemed product designers Simple Design Works.
 After developing a suitable prototype, Simple Design Works got in touch with BEC Group to help optimise the design for plastic injection moulding.

 The BEC tooling department produced a suite of four tools (and five parts) for the V Plane project; the main body which works to connect the alignment stick to the club, two rubber sleeves which fit between the main body and the rear lock arm to grip the golf club, the rear lock arm which screws into the main body and the horizontal alignment stick which ensures the golfer’s club stays in a parallel straight line to the golfer’s body when hitting the golf ball.
-A set of anodized aluminum screws holds the part together, initially these were proposed to be stainless steel, but proved to be too heavy.
+A set of anodized aluminium screws holds the part together.

-Due to thin wall sections on many of the injection moulded parts, cooling, ejection, and a suitable finish were of concern.
-BEC were eventually able to design onto the core of the tool a small amount of draft angle to achieve the desired finish.
+We explored multiple wall thickness configurations with the Simple Design Works team to ensure that cooling, ejection, and other manufacturing requirements were addressed.
+BEC used their expertise to design a small amount of draft angle onto the core of the tool to achieve the desired finish.
 This was an unusually shaped sliding core tool that required over lapping shut offs on the top of one core to mate with the second core.

 Several detailed trials took place to achieve a material grade that give stability, strength, and high flow speed as well as the required gloss finish.
 Both the main body and rear lock arm were produced in black ABS.
 The front and rear rubber sleeves were produced in a two-cavity tool to reduce costs.
 Moulded in black santoprene, this TPE was used to increase friction (over the ABS of the main body) and therefore give an improved grip to the golf club.